FFmpeg/FFV1/ffv1.md

 # Introduction

-The FFV1 video codec is a simple and efficient lossless intra-frame only codec.
+The FFV1 video codec is a simple and efficient lossless intra-frame codec.

 The latest version of this document is available at <https://raw.github.com/FFmpeg/FFV1/master/ffv1.md>